Lincoln, Nebraska: Revitalization and growth

 After the fall of Saigon in 1975, Vietnamese refugees created a large residential and business community along the 27th Street corridor alongside Mexican eateries and African markets.
 Lincoln was designated as a "Refugee Friendly" city by the U.S. Department of State in the 1970s.
 In 2000, Lincoln was the twelfth-largest resettlement site per capita in the country.
 As of 2011, Lincoln had the second largest Karen (Burmese ethnic minority) population in the United States (behind Omaha), with an estimated 1,500 in 2019.
 As of the same year, Nebraska was one of the largest resettlement sites for the people of Sudan, mostly in Lincoln and Omaha.
 In 2014, some social service organizations estimated that up to 10,000 Iraqi refugees had resettled in Lincoln.
 In recent years, Lincoln had the largest Yazidi (Iraqi ethnic minority) population in the U.S., with over 2,000–3,000 having settled within the city (as of late 2017).
 In a three-year period, the immigrant and refugee student population at Lincoln Public Schools increased 52% - from 1,606 students in 2014, to 2,445 in 2017.

 The decade from 1990 to 2000 saw a significant rise in population from 191,972 to 225,581.
 North 27th Street and Cornhusker Highway were redeveloped with new housing and businesses built.
-The boom housing market in south Lincoln created new housing developments including high end housing in areas like Cripple Creek, Willamsburg and The Ridge.
+The boom housing market in south Lincoln created new housing developments including high end housing in areas like Cripple Creek, Williamsburg and The Ridge.
 The shopping center Southpointe Pavilions was completed in competition of Gateway Mall.